Advertising Agency Resource List – Updated Monthly

 - Forbes.
 Why “mobile video advertising will eat the world.”

 - YouTube Into.
-YouTube’s very own guide to their video ad platform.
+YouTube’s very own guide to its video ad platform.

 - realSEO. the ultimate site for tips and tricks to grow your video audience.